Skip to main content

 Work

-You may be able to start as a junior technician with an organisation and work your way up.
+You may be able to start as an assistant technician with a company and work your way up through training and promotion.

 To do this, you'll need a minimum of 5 GCSEs grades 9 to 4 (A* to C), and 2 A levels, including maths and sciences.
 Equivalent qualifications may be accepted like the Level 3 Diploma in Applied Science.